vladikcomper/MegaPCM/docs/1-installation/Sonic-1-Hivebrain-2005.md

                 bne.s   <<SOMELABEL>>   ; if not, branch
 ```

-The `<<SOMELABEL>>` part is always different between the occurances as it represents a unique label used for the "wait till Z80 fully stops" loop.
+The `<<SOMELABEL>>` part is always different between the occurrences as it represents a unique label used for the "wait till Z80 fully stops" loop.
 This makes simple search & replace much harder.

 This time, search for `move.w  #$100,($A11100).l` (make sure to put TAB character between `move.w` and `#0`!) and manually remove this and 3 more lines with the `<<SOMELABEL>>` part: